What Is a Sheaf? From Topology to Graph Learning

 2. Heterophily handling: adjacent nodes with different features are not forced to agree — the restriction maps can accommodate difference

-3. Mathematical guarantees: the Sheaf Laplacian inherits spectral theory from the standard Laplacian, with richer structure
+3. Mathematical guarantees: the sheaf Laplacian inherits spectral theory from the standard Laplacian, with richer structure

 Summary